Official US Government Icon

 • The surface transportation components of an airport project eligible for assistance under part B of subtitle VII;

-• Projects to replace or rehabilitate a culvert or prevent stormwater runoff for the purpose of improving habitat for aquatic species while advancing the goals of the BUILD program;
+• Projects to replace or rehabilitate a culvert or prevent stormwater runoff for the purpose of improving habitat for aquatic species that will advance the goal of the program;

 Funding Information